samox73/paletteer/README.md

 The output pixel takes its lightness from stage 1 and its chroma from stage 2, and `--mix` then linearly blends between the original Oklab color and this recolored one (`0` = original, `1` = full remap).

-Earlier versions instead quantized lightness to discrete palette levels and hid the resulting banding with blue-noise (interleaved-gradient) dithering, which left visible noise on smooth regions.
-The continuous range mapping replaces that approach entirely.

 ## Acknoledgements